Sharpryan20/ci-project-3/README.md

 The home page is the only page on the application.
 The terminal design was created and given to me by Code Institue.

 # Technology Used in design

+Throughout the planning, design, testing and deployment of the website, I have used a number of technologies.

+- Python:
+    - Python is the core programming language used to write all of the code in this application to make it fully functional.